Skip to main content

 Transfer funds to a new Account Owner

-You can transfer some of your funds in your Virginia529 account to another Virginia529 account owner or to your student’s sibling or other qualifying family member (as defined in IRC Section 529).
+You can transfer some of your funds in your existing account to another existing account owner or to your student’s sibling or other qualifying family member (as defined in IRC Section 529).
 There is no limit on the number of transfers.

 What you’ll need: